 On Instagram, users are pulled away from the real and toward the virtual or “hyperreal” by a confluence of factors.
 Our fascination with the virtual is not new, but increasingly pure fantasy exists alongside the everyday.
 New social phenomena like performative authenticity attempt to distinguish the real, and new dynamics in the content marketplace accelerate our construction of virtual identities in a sort of arms race.

 The content on Instagram is like a limited map of life and the social world we inhabit, but it is an increasingly complete map becoming increasingly significant in real life.
-Like the refrain in that Frank Ocean song, “Streaming life in this device is possible.”
-And although merely virtual, many are nonetheless drawn to escape into this virtual double of the world.
+Although merely virtual, many are nonetheless drawn to escape into this virtual double of the world.
 “It is, in other words, an ersatz world—and also a meaningless one—into which the celebrity escapes by duplicating himself,” John David Ebert explains, “but one that is nonetheless the preferred mode of being.
 Everyone nowadays, in one form or another, wishes to escape into it.”

 ⁕ ⁕ ⁕